 - 6.44 Students who fail to present themselves for initial assessment at the appropriate time (eg: attend an examination/presentation, submit work, etc.) are deemed to have failed the module at the first attempt. - 6.45 Students who fail a module at the first attempt are permitted one further opportunity to pass the module unless, in the case of undergraduate students, they satisfy the criteria for compensation.
-[NB: Compensation is applied at the earliest point when students become eligible: see the Regulations governing compensation for details]. - 6.46 Students must pass (or be awarded credit for) any module categorised as a compulsory module within the course for which they are registered (see Regulations 6.94 6.102 for the consequences of failing a compulsory module). - 6.47 Students who have already passed a module may not be re-assessed in or retake that module in order to improve their module result. - 6.48 The Anglia Ruskin Awards Board is not permitted to amend a module result which has been agreed by a MAP. - 6.49 In extraordinary circumstances and when the exceptional circumstances process and/or the identification of alternative means of assessment have been exhausted, the Chair of the Senate, acting on behalf of the Senate, and on the recommendation of the Anglia Ruskin Awards Board, may award an aegrotat pass in a module, provided there is sufficient evidence that the student would have achieved the appropriate level of knowledge, understanding and skills if it had not been for illness or other valid cause.
-A module result is not awarded and the credits are recorded as aegrotat (AG) credits on the student record system.
-An annual report on the use of such credits within each Faculty is submitted to the Senate in Trimester 1. - 6.50 In extraordinary circumstances the Chair of the Senate, acting on behalf of the Senate and on the recommendation of the Anglia Ruskin Awards Board, may exempt a student from a specified volume of credit at a particular level.
+[NB: Compensation is applied at the earliest point when students become eligible: see the Regulations governing compensation for details]. - 6.46 Students must pass (or be awarded credit for) any module categorised as a compulsory module within the course for which they are registered (see Regulations 6.94 6.102 for the consequences of failing a compulsory module). - 6.47 Students who have already passed a module may not be re-assessed in or retake that module in order to improve their module result unless credit awarded for passed modules has been annulled as a consequence of a Cannot Proceed Repeat Year of Study progression decision (see Regulation 8.11.1 below). - 6.48 The ARU Awards Board is not permitted to amend a module result which has been agreed by a MAP. - 6.49 In extraordinary circumstances, and when the exceptional circumstances process and/or the identification of alternative means of assessment have been exhausted, the Chair of the Senate, acting on behalf of the Senate and on the recommendation of the ARU Awards Board, may award an aegrotat pass in a module, provided there is sufficient evidence that the student would have achieved the appropriate level of knowledge, understanding and skills if it had not been for illness or other valid cause.
+A module result is not awarded and the credits are recorded as aegrotat (AG) credits on the student's record.
+An annual report on the use of such credits within each Faculty is submitted to the Senate in Trimester 1. - 6.50 In extraordinary circumstances the Chair of the Senate, acting on behalf of the Senate and on the recommendation of the ARU Awards Board, may exempt a student from a specified volume of credit at a particular level.
 A mark is not awarded and the credits are recorded as exempted (EC) credits on the student record system.
 An annual report on the use of such credits within each Faculty is submitted to the Senate in Trimester 1.